The Fundamental Plane Relation for Gamma-Ray Pulsars Implied by 4FGL: Finding the cutoff energy

 In the phase-averaged spectra, the different phases involve photons from different magnetospheric locations corresponding, in general, to different electric fields, particles energies, and radii of curvature, which introduces ambiguity regarding the best choice for $\ec$ that should be considered for the $\gamma$-ray luminosity function, i.e., FP, relation.

-Phase-resolved spectral analysis for a number of bright pulsars (e.g., Vela, Crab, Geminga) have indicated that the $\ec$ values corresponding to the phases around the peaks of the $\gamma$-ray light curves tend to be higher \citep[][see Fig.~\ref{fig:big3}]{2013PhDT.......182D}.
+Phase-resolved spectral analysis for a number of bright pulsars (e.g., Vela, Crab, Geminga) have indicated that the $\ec$ values corresponding to the phases around the peaks of the $\gamma$-ray light curves tend to be higher \citep[][see Fig.~\ref{fig:big3}]{2013PhDT.......182D}\footnote{M. DeCesar's dissertation can be found in the digital repository at the University of Maryland \url{https://drum.lib.umd.edu/handle/1903/14595}.}.
 The peak phases probe the core-emitting magnetosphere regions considered to be at the so-called Y-point and in the equatorial current sheet emanating from it \citep{2010ApJ...715.1282B,2010MNRAS.404..767C,2014ApJ...793...97K,2016MNRAS.457.2401C,2018ApJ...855...94P,2018ApJ...857...44K}.
 In realistic oblique rotators, the axisymmetry breaks and therefore, the Y-point and equatorial current sheet regions are not equally efficient in producing $\gamma$-ray emission \citep{2014ApJ...793...97K,2016MNRAS.457.2401C,2018ApJ...855...94P,2018ApJ...857...44K}.
 Thus, for any specific object different observers trace, in principle, emission from different magnetosphere regions.
 Actually, in \citetalias{2019ApJ...883L...4K}, we claimed that the FP theory implies that many different (though parallel) FPs exist corresponding to these different magnetosphere regions, which, in general, incorporate different particle energies and radii of curvature.
 These planes contribute, partially to the observed scatter around the FP.

 Nonetheless, in typical {double-peaked pulse profiles}, the $\ec$ values corresponding to the different peaks are not always {indistinguishable}.
 In phase-averaged spectra, the $\ec$ determination corresponding to any of the peaks is {nontrivial}.
 Below, we propose treatments of the phase-averaged spectrum that provide energy values that capture the highest exponential cutoff energies found around the Fermi $\gamma$-ray light-curve peaks, which supposedly trace the most efficient $\gamma$-ray emitting regions for the observer angle values corresponding to the Earth's line of sight.